-It seems a weird time to talk death, what with so many blessings to be counted and wonderful things impending.
-But, if you’re someone who is grieving, you understand that loss has the way to effect life at the most unexpected times.
+It seems a weird time to talk death, what with so many blessings to be counted.
+But, if you’re someone who is grieving, you understand that loss has a way of affecting life at the most unexpected of times.

-This death, however, is different.
+This death, however, is a bit different than most.
 It’s true, when my father passed a month and a half ago, the world lost a brilliant soul.
 He was handsome, charismatic, musically gifted, funny, and warm.
 At one time he was even a successful ethical law professor.
 Yet, he was also tortured.
 He lost three wives and a son tragically, sired two children he did not father, and lived with layer upon layer of consequent guilt and grief.

 In my last conversation with my father, I told him I was writing a memoir.
 He replied that he understood, that he had seen his fair share of torture, too.
 That he had learned being an open book with me helped alleviate some of the pain.
 I was lighter after talking to him about it.
 Then, he died a week and a half later, and I believe he is now lighter than he has ever been before.